Rules for the 77th Oceania DX (OCDX) Contest 2022

 - Electronic logs are to be in Cabrillo format which is generated by all popular contest logging software programs.
 Alternatively, entrants can use the forms at http://www.b4h.net/cabforms.

 - Only one entry may be submitted by each operator or team of operators (Rule 6a).

-- If the station worked does not provide a serial number for the Oceania DX Contest, then log the received number as 001.
+- If the station worked does not provide a serial number for the OCDX Contest, then log the received number as 001.
 See Rule 8.

-- A reminder that logs from Single Band entrants must record all contacts made during the contest period, even if on other bands.
+- A reminder that logs from Single Band entrants should include all contacts made during the contest period, even if some contacts were made on other bands.
 Only contacts made on the band specified in the Cabrillo header or summary sheet will be used for scoring purposes.

 These are separate contests on successive weekends: feel free to enter either … or both!

 - OCDX promotes HF contacts to and from stations in the Oceania region as well as contacts between stations inside Oceania

 - Oceania transmitting entrants contact as many stations as possible, anywhere in the world.

 - DX transmitting entrants contact as many Oceania stations as possible.

 - Oceania SWLs copy and log as many contest stations as possible, anywhere in the world.